FlyWong/getdata-012AssignmentSubmission/CodeBook.md

 Data files in the Inertial Signals folders are not required for this purpose and thus ignored.

-2 Variables
+2 Variables (in tidy data set)

+The independent tidy data set created for the purpose of this assignment contains the average of each mean and standard deviation variable, for each activity and each subject.
+This data set is extracted from the merged test and train data sets and labelled with descriptive activity and variable names.

-See features_info.txt for details
+See features_info.txt for details on how the variables are derived from the experiment.

+2.1 Descriptive (variable) names

+As there is no consensus on what constitute descriptive variable names (eg. spelling in full will increase length of name and decrease readability, use underscore or camel case) and there is no naming convention defined in this assignment, the original variable names provided in features.txt will be retained.

+On similar note, descriptive activity names in activity_labels.txt will also be retained

+2.3 Mean and standard deviation variables

+The data extraction process assumes only variables with names containing 'mean()' and 'std()' are variables of interest.
+Variables such as 'fBodyAcc-meanFreq()-X', 'angle(tBodyAccMean,gravity)' are left out.

+The difference in naming implies the source of data might defer (eg. mean that is computed from raw signal vs mean output directly from electronic component without raw signal, thus standard deviation cannot be computed).
+Thus, to maintain the consistency of data, only variables with names containing 'mean()' and 'std()' are included in the tidy data set.

 3. Data Transformation

-3.1 Objective

-The objective of this assignment is to a)merge the train and test data sets b)subset only mean and standard deviation variables (columns) c)use descriptive activity label in the data set d)use descriptive variable (column) names in the data set

-1.2 Preparation
+3.1 Preparation

-For the ease of reference, all required files are placed in a common folder with the run_analysis.R script.
+All required data files (eg. activity_labels.txt, features.txt, subject_test.txt, y_test.txt, X_test.txt, subject_train.txt, y_train.txt, X_train.txt ) are placed in the working directory.

-1.3 Transformation Steps
+3.2 Transformation Steps

 The following steps are performed in run_analysis.R.
 The script also requires dplyr and reshape2 R libraries.